polar-app/polar-app/docs/ROADMAP.md

 - 'Repository' view (bookshelf) for all the documents you've loaded, their progress, thumbnails, titles, etc.  I might have to create a mockup of this and get feedback from the community.

-- Migrate back to Bootstrap 3.3.x since both react and summernote prefer the 3.3.x series.

-- Cryptographically signed releases for Windows, Linux and Mac

-- Automatic package distribution / updates for all platforms.

 - Migrate to using JSON schema for validation of all the JSON before we commit to disk or read content from disk.

-- Support 'archive' in the bookshelf app which would enable you to hide a document which is completed or no longer of interest.

 - Improve our protocol interception support on Electron so that we can implement a progress bar while a document is rendering and enable smooth rendering of pages while they are loading.

+- Support annotation on video and audio with links back to the original.
+Video and audio support would need to be integrated into Polar but since it's based on Electron this shouldn't be a problem.

 - Undo, Redo support.

+- Progress Web App which allows you to view your annotations on your mobile device.

 # Long Term

-- Repository app that shows all documents, allows you to sort them, open them view stats on the repository, etc.

 - Transactional JSON write ahead log across machines which is merged to the on-disk store.
 It should support time travel so that the user can recover their